Heather Cooan

 MAKE A SHOPPING LIST AND STICK TO IT

-Your focus needs more focus…make your list little grasshopper.
+Your focus needs more focus…make your list a little grasshopper.

 DON'T SHOP WHEN YOU'RE HUNGRY